ashtav/flutter-lazyui/README.md

-item.ucwords(['name']) // convert first letter of each word to uppercase item.lowers(['name']) // convert to lowercase item.uppers(['name']) // convert to uppercase
+item.ucwords(['name']) // convert first letter of each word to uppercase item.lowers(['name']) // convert to lowercase item.uppers(['name']) // convert to uppercase item.currency(['price'], prefix: 'Rp', locale: 'id_ID') // convert to currency, it will return Rp1.000,00
 ```

 ### Custom Widget